asmunder/asmunder.github.io/_posts/2015-06-04-Announcing-raaSAFT-an-easy-to-use-CG-MD-framework.markdown

 {% endhighlight %}

 And that's all the raaSAFT-specific code you need to set up this particular simulation.
+If you're curious to see how much code it takes behind the scenes to implement the CO<sub>2</sub> and N<sub>2</sub> models, [look here][co2n2], it's only 21 lines for both of them.

 The rest of your script (let's call it "co2-n2.hoomd") is then as follows, a standard HOOMD-blue simulation script that sets up IO and does the integration(s) in the ensemble(s) that you want.